Xomega-Net/Xomega.Docs/docs/tutorial/1-basic/2-import.md

 Verify the database information, select the option to save it as a project default configuration, and then click *Finish*.

-## Run the import from database
+## Run the import from a database

-To run the import from database, right click on the *Import from Database* generator, and select the *Generate* option from the context menu.
+To run the import from the database, right-click on the *Import from Database* generator, and select the *Generate* option from the context menu.

 ![Import generate](img2/import-generate.png)